José Semedo (footballer, born 1979): International career

-Although Portuguese-born, Semedo opted to represent Cape Verde internationally, starting in the 2010 FIFA World Cup qualifying stage.
+Born in Portugal, Semedo opted to represent Cape Verde internationally, starting in the 2010 FIFA World Cup qualifying stage.
 His debut occurred on 11 October 2008 in that competition, and he scored in a 3–1 loss in Tanzania.

 Two years later, on 24 May 2010, Semedo won his second and last cap, against his birth country Portugal, coming on as a 25th-minute substitute in the goalless draw in Covilhã.